ultimategarg/Yelp-Reviews-Classifier/README.md

    `import nltk`<br/>
    `nltk.download('stopwords')`
 - NLP:
-  - What is Tokenization
+  - Tokenization
-  - What is Stemming
+  - Stemming
-  - What is Lemmatization
+  - Lemmatization
-  - What is Stopwords
+  - Stopwords
   - **term frequency(tf)**=[(no of frequency of a word in a sentence)/(total no of words in sentense)]

   - **IDF**=log[(no of sentenes)/(no of sentenses containing words)]